The return values of a function are a value that the function can return (optionally) as a result, after performing its operations.

 return

 can be used to exit a function early at any point.
-This is called early return
+This is referred to as early return

 This can be useful for checking conditions and returning a value without executing the rest of the function’s code.
-Used properly, it can improve code readability.
+When used properly, it can improve code readability.

 def check_negative_number(number):